-CRJU 777 Capstone in Criminal Justice (3) or CRJU 799 Thesis (6)
+CRJU 799 Thesis (6)

 Note: If students opt to complete thesis, they are exempt from internship.

 THE MASTER'S THESIS

 Students apply to the program director for eligibility (requirements: a 3.3 overall grade point average and B [3.0] or better in CRJU 604 and CRJU 710).
 If eligible, students prepare a five- to seven-page proposal for submission to the thesis admission committee.
 Once the proposal is approved, students select an adviser from among the full-time faculty, register for the first 3 credits of CRJU 799: Thesis and begin work on their thesis.